 That is why you need to spend more time on this step; teach your SDRs how to write effective subject lines, create and customize email templates, follow up with prospects, A/B test and optimize their sequences accordingly.
 SDRs should also understand the importance of personalization and segmentation to effective email outreach.
 Rather than trying to use email blasts with zero targeting, help your SDRs use what they’ve learned about your ideal customers to send relevant messages that are personalized to them and their needs.

-They say that cold calling is dead but it’s not true.
+They say that cold calling is dead but that’s not true.
 Nearly half of B2B buyers still prefer to be contacted via phone, which makes “smiling and dialing” one of the most powerful outbound prospecting methods.

 That doesn’t mean reading the sales script word for word from a sticky note though.
 As helpful as they are, sticking rigidly to scripts can lead to wooden and awkward conversations that go nowhere.
 Coach your SDRs on how to make their conversation meaningful and personalized, handle common objections on the spot, or act in a non-standard situation.

 It’s also impossible to disregard the impact social media might have on your sales.
 In fact, 78% of the teams who use social selling tend to outperform their peers who don’t.
 That is why more and more organizations integrate social selling into their outbound and inbound processes.